sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

   -H 'cache-control: no-cache'
 ```

 The `expires_in` describes the lifetime, in seconds, of the `access_token`.
-For example, the value 749 means that the `access_token` will expire in 12.5 minutes from the time the response was generated.
-The exact expiration date is also contained within the `access_token`.
+For example, the value 749 means that the `access_token` expires 12.5 minutes from the time the response was generated.
+The `access_token` also contains the exact expiration date.
 You can view this expiration time by decoding the JWT `access_token` using a tool like [jwt.io](https://jwt.io/).

 The `refresh_token` contains a JSON Web Token for use in a [Refresh Token](#refresh-token-grant-flow) grant flow.
-The `refresh_token` will only be present if the API client has the `REFRESH_CODE` grant flow.
+The `refresh_token` is only present if the API client has the `REFRESH_CODE` grant flow.

-The `user_id` and `identity_id` define the identity context of the person that authenticated.
-This is not set for the Client Credentials grant type since it doesn't have a user context.
+The `user_id` and `identity_id` define the identity context of the user who authenticated.
+This is not set for the Client Credentials grant type since it does not have user context.

 ## Which OAuth 2.0 Grant Flow should I use?

-Deciding which OAuth 2.0 grant flow you should use largely depends on your use case.
+Deciding which OAuth 2.0 grant flow to use largely depends on your use case.

 ### Daily Work or Quick Actions

-For daily work or short, quick administrative actions, you may not really need to worry about grant types, as an access token can easily be obtained in the user interface.
-In order to see this:
+For daily work or short, quick administrative actions, you do not really need to worry about grant types because you can easily get an access token from the user interface by doing the following:

-1. Login to IdentityNow.
+1. Log in to IdentityNow.
 2. Go to `https://{tenant}.identitynow.com/ui/session`.
 3. The `accessToken` is visible in the user interface.
-4. Use this access token in the `Authorization` header when making API calls.
-If the access token expires, log back into Identity Now and retrieve the new access token.
+4. Use this access token in the `Authorization` header when you are making API calls.
+If the access token expires, log back into Identity Now and get the new access token.

-While this is very simple to use, this is only valid for a short period of time (a few minutes).
+While this is very simple to use, the token is only valid for a short period of time (a few minutes).

 ### Postman

-If you are using the popular HTTP client, [Postman](https://www.getpostman.com), you have a couple of options on how you might setup your authorization.
-You can just leverage the accessToken as mentioned above, or you can also configure Postman to use OAuth 2.0 directly.
+If you are using [Postman](https://www.getpostman.com), you have a couple of options for how to set up your authorization.
+You can leverage the accessToken as mentioned above, or you can also configure Postman to use OAuth 2.0 directly.

 ### Web Applications

 If you are making a web application, the best grant flow to use is the [Authorization Code](#authorization-code-grant-flow) grant flow.
-This will allow users to be directed to IdentityNow to login, and then redirected back to the web application via a URL redirect.
+This allows users to be directed to IdentityNow to log in and then redirects them back to the web application via a URL redirect.
 This also works well with SSO, strong authentication, or pass-through authentication mechanisms.

-SailPoint does not recommend using a password grant flow for web applications as it would involve entering IdentityNow credentials in the web application.
-This flow also doesn't allow you to work with SSO, strong authentication, or pass-through authentication.
+Do not use a password grant flow for web applications because doing so involves entering IdentityNow credentials in the web application.
+This flow also does not allow you to work with SSO, strong authentication, or pass-through authentication.

 ### Scripts or Programs

-If you are writing scripts or programs that leverage the IdentityNow APIs, which OAuth 2.0 grant from you should use typically depends on what you are doing, and which user context you need to operate under.
+If you are writing scripts or programs that leverage the IdentityNow APIs, the OAuth 2.0 grant you should use typically depends on what you are doing and the user context you need to operate under.

-Because scripts, code, or programs do not have an interactive web-interface it is difficult, but not impossible, to implement a working [Authorization Code](#authorization-code-grant-flow) flow.
+Because scripts, code, or programs do not have an interactive web-interface, it is difficult but not impossible to implement a working [Authorization Code](#authorization-code-grant-flow) flow.
 Most scripts or programs typically run as a [Client Credentials](#client-credentials-grant-flow).
 If your APIs can work under an API context without a user, then [Client Credentials](#client-credentials-grant-flow) is ideal.
-However, if your APIs need a user or admin context, then the [Personal Access Token](#personal-access-tokens) approach will be more suitable.
+However, if your APIs need a user or admin context, then the [Personal Access Token](#personal-access-tokens) approach is better.

 ## Troubleshooting